willwebberley/personal-website/src/pages/notes/2020-02-02-kube-cluster.md

 ---
-title: "Creating a Kubernetes Cluster"
+title: "Kubernetes Cluster: Essentials"
 ---

 This note documents the set-up of a k8s cluster from scratch, including ingress and load-balanced TLS support for web applications.
-It is mainly for myself to revisit and reference later on.
+It's mainly for myself to revisit and reference later on.
 The result of this note is not (quite) production-grade, and additional features (e.g. firewalls/logging/backups) should be enabled to improve its robustness.

-Several cloud providers offer great managed k8s services (including [Amazon EKS](https://aws.amazon.com/eks/), [GKE](https://cloud.google.com/kubernetes-engine/), [Digital Ocean](https://www.digitalocean.com/products/kubernetes/), etc.).
+Several cloud providers offer managed k8s services (including [Amazon EKS](https://aws.amazon.com/eks/), [GKE](https://cloud.google.com/kubernetes-engine/), [Digital Ocean](https://www.digitalocean.com/products/kubernetes/), etc.).
 Whilst these would be recommended for sensitive or production workloads, I wanted to create my own provider-independent cluster in order to understand the ins and outs.

 ## Infrastructure